Pyx Lax: Band formation: early years (1989–1992)

 Initially the members of the band were Filippos Pliatsikas, Babis Stokas, Sakis Stamoulis, and Panayiotis Spyropoulos.
 Their professional recording career began with a demo cassette which they delivered to Minos EMI in Athens.
 According to Vasilis Konstantoulakis:

 It was the beginning of the summer of 1989.
 We were gathered in the office of the producer Secundus Buchayer and his then secretary Maria Parousi, when the group that later became Pyx Lax appeared....
 The three who came were Bambis, Sakis "Kounoupis" (Stamoulis his surname) and Panayiotis Spyropoulos.
 Filippos was absent.
 I accepted the [demo] cassette, and having greeted us politely, they left.
 Morning coffee was an opportunity for us to listen to it and I went to Manos and Secundus...
 I was working in Foreign Repertoire, Maria didn’t listen to Greek music, so superior criticism and nitpicking were a given...
 But it didn’t happen like that.
 We liked it; and I always remember from that first cassette an early performance of "Γιατί" ["Why"], which much later appeared on their third album.
 Naturally Manos liked the cassette even more!

 Marketing Director of Minos EMI at the time, Manos Xydous, liked their recordings so much, that he later joined the band.
 Another member of staff, Dimitris Fergadis, the head of Sales, proposed their name Pyx Lax.
 Of the four initial members of the band, mentioned by Konstantoulakis in his account of the submission of the demo tape, two left the band in its early days: Panayiotis for unknown reasons, and Sakis "probably because he was bored".
 Informally Manos Xydous was a member of the band from early in its recording career, he contributed songs to all of their albums, including the first, and he is pictured on the cover of the second album along with Babis Stokas and Filippos Pliatsikas.
 At some point he gave up his job at EMI Greece and formally became a member of Pyx Lax.
 It can be deduced, from what Konstantoulakis says, that this must have happened sometime after the recording of Asti na Lei (1993) for the third album ("We all knew that informally Manos was already a member".) and before the band went to Oxford to record "Monaxia Mou Ola".

-Their first promotional performance was at Laleousa on Ethniki Odos, a club known not for rock but for "laika" (popular song style based on traditional forms).
-This was followed by an appearance for the media at Rodon in November.
+Their first promotional performance was at Laleousa on Ethniki Odos, a club known not for rock but for laïko music (a popular song style based on traditional forms).
+This was followed by an appearance for the media at the Rodon in November.
 The band returned there three years later, performing for three sold-out concerts.